agarwalishika/Basics-of-GNNs/README.md

   Description: We have a graph where the nodes are tweets (they're actually words lol) and the edges indicate that the same author tweeted both tweets.
 We want to see whether the author is a positive person depending on the content of their tweets.
   We will use (or at least try to use) a GCN (Graph Convolution Network) for this.

+## likeability:
+  Description: We have a social network.
+We want to determine how likeable a person is.
+A very simple rule: if a person follows more people, they are likeable.
+If they block more people, they are not likeable.
+If a person follows more likeable people, then they are likeable.
+We want to use message passing to see how likeable their neighbors are.
+The results of this are quite interesting (assuming that the methodology is correct) and are included at the end of the Python file.